Swampert

 Mud Shot offers a solid energy generation at the cost of low damage output.
 Due to how powerful Swampert's charge moves are, this move is recommended.
 Water Gun offers more damage output and is meant more for general coverage, but is not recommended due to its inferior energy generation.

 Hydro Cannon is a move limited to specific events such as Community Day, as well as Elite TMs, and is mandatory due to its lesser energy cost and very high Damage Per Energy value.
 It also completely blows Surf out of the water.
-Earthquake and Sludge Wave are both viable options, with Earthquake giving more power against Steel-types and Sludge Wave letting you hit Fairy-types harder.
+Sludge offers Swampert with a cheap move to blast through Fairy- and Grass-type Pokemon with.
+Earthquake can be a viable option as a STAB nuke, though it is a rather expensive move.
+Sludge Wave is entirely outclassed by Sludge.

 What about Muddy Water?